amaliak/mexBBFMM3D_easy/README.md

 ###2.
 DIRECTORIES AND FILES

-	./example.m	:	:	Example of how to use mexBBFMM3D
+	./example1.m	:	:	Example of how to use mexBBFMM3D for isotropic, regular grid
-	./make.m		:	Makefile
+    ./example2.m	:	:	Example of how to use mexBBFMM3D for anisotropic, irregular large scale grid ./make.m		:	Makefile
 	./include/		:	Relevant header files
 	./mexFMM3D.cpp	:	mex function